jarvisteach/appJar/docs/mkdocs/docs/pythonTtk.md

 * To have multiple changes, you can have more than one tuple within the list.

 * The first item in the tuple should be the *state*.
-    In this case, it is 'active'.
+    In this case, it is `active`.
 This means that something will be changed when the cursor is within the widget.

 * The second item will be the *value*.
     In this case, the button will have a blue background when the cursor is over it.